kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>
 <p align="center"
   <em>Don't let this scare you!
-I promise, you won't be doing any math./em>
+I promise, you won't be doing too much math.</em>
 </p>

 Returning to our example: Let's imagine that we're comparing our plant protein above to an ortholog in rabbit muscle tissue.